dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 The output should look like <a href="../_media/examples/zencode_cookbook/whenCompleteOutputPart1.json" download>whenCompleteOutputPart1.json</a>.
 Remember that the output gets sorted alphabetically, because in Zenroom *determinism is King*.

-## Create regular or random objects
+## Create regular or random objects and render them

 In the second group we gathered the *When* statements that can create new objects and assign values to them.